nvonpentz/go-blockchain/README.md

 GLOBAL OPTIONS:
     -l, --listen     assigns the listening port for the server        (default = 1999).
     -s, --seed       assigns the port of the seed                     (default = 2000).
-    -j, --join       attempt to join the network                      (default = false).
+    -p, --public     launch node using a your public IP               (default = false).
     -h, --help       prints this help info

 NODE COMMANDS: